decant/decant/README.md

 decant
 ======

-Decant is a developer framework that helps you write notification filters using simple javascript.
+decant is a developer framework that helps you write notification filters using simple javascript.

 ![alt text][logo]

 _If you can't decant, distil it._